Shivanshuk28/GIT-C-PROJECT_UCA/README.md

     ```

 2. **Build the Project**:
-    Run the provided script to build and run the shell.
     ```bash
     ./run.sh
     ```

     This script will compile the code and run the shell executable.

 ## Usage

-Once the shell is running, you will see **Enter command:** option.You can type commands and hit Enter to execute them.The shell will continue running until you type exit.
+Once the program is running, you will see **Enter command:** option.You can type commands and hit Enter to execute them.The interface/shell will continue running until you type exit.

 Example: